 THE POINTS FINDER TAKE

-Qantas’ double status credit promotions usually run twice per year, although 2018 has seen three at the time of writing (February, August and October) and 2019 saw just one (February).
+Qantas’ double status credit promotions usually run twice per year, although 2018 saw three (February, August and October) and 2019 saw just one (February).
 These promotions are a good way to earn extra status credits to get you to your next status tier, so it may be worth booking your upcoming Qantas trips during this period to maximise your chances of keeping or jumping status tiers.